9 Reasons You Should be Adding Weights to Your Workout

-Women dominate yoga and Pilates studios, running clubs and your local fitness center cardio section.
-Even with the rise in popularity of training methodologies, such as CrossFit, that promote women strength training – you still will not find many females in the free weight section.
+Women dominate yoga and Pilates studios, running clubs, and your local fitness center cardio section.
+Even with the rise in popularity of training methodologies, such as CrossFit, that promote women’s strength training – you still will not find many females in the free weight section.
 Weightlifting will not make you “too bulky” and it certainly is not a requirement to lift huge and heavy.
 Women who skip the weight room are missing out on the greatest benefits that strength and resistance training has to offer.
-Resistance training will not only help you feel empowered and more confident, it will create a more well-rounded and healthier you.
+Resistance training will not only help you feel empowered and more confident, but it will also create a more well-rounded and healthier you.

-Strength training improves your mood.
 A Harvard University study found that 10 weeks of strength training reduced clinical depression symptoms – even better than traditional counseling did.
 Women who strength train report feeling more empowered, more confident, and much better because of their routine.
 Individuals who performed three weight workouts a week reported a reduction in overall stress and improved mood and stress reduction.

 No disrespect to cardio, but if you want to maximize your results in the gym it is time to start lifting weights.
 The benefits of a weight training program have no age limit and it is never too late to get started.
 Even if you are happy with your current program, mix it up – add some weights and get after it!